toybreaker/jeancouteau/_articles/balinese-wisdom-the-elephant-and-the-blind men balinese-wisdom-the-elephant-and-the-blind-men.md

 description:
 image:
 ---
-Once upon a time - or so goes the story of wise Balinese -in the old country of _Jambu Dwipa_ there lived a group of blind men.
+Once upon a time - or so goes the story of wise Balinese - in the old country of _Jambu Dwipa_ there lived a group of blind men.

 Although they could not see, they had come to know life and the world through their sense of touch and by conversing with one another.